 GTAA personnel shall not distribute or encourage the use of any dietary supplements or ergogenic aids.
 Many dietary supplements or ergogenic aids contain banned substances.
 The labeling of dietary supplements is often inaccurate and misleading.
 Terms such as "healthy" or "all natural" do not mean dietary supplements do not contain a banned substance or are safe to take.
 Using dietary supplements may cause positive drug tests.
-Student-athletes who are currently taking dietary supplements or intend to take any are required to review the product with the Director of Nutrition and Head Athletic Trainer.
+Student-athletes who intend to take a dietary supplement not previously approved by the Director of Nutrition or Head Athletic Trainer are required to review the product with the Director of Nutrition and Head Athletic Trainer in advance.